top of page

 See tentative schedule and additional information below.

-Local spinners, Ruthanne Little and Tamra Higgins, will lead participants in learning to use a spinning wheel for the first time and lead them on their way to creating beautiful yarn.
+Local spinners, Ruthanne Little, Barbara Adams, and Tamra Higgins, will lead participants in learning to use a spinning wheel for the first time and lead them on their way to creating beautiful yarn.
 To learn more about Ruth, click here.
 To learn more about Tamra, click here.

 Schedule